marcopaz/pyjo/README.md

 # }
 ```

-To create a model starting from its JSON representation or python JSON-serializable dictionary, use `from_json` and `from_pyjson`:
+To create a model starting from its JSON representation or python dictionary, use `from_json` and `from_dict`:

 ```python
 uu = User.from_json("""